dpc-sdp/ripple/docs/content/design-system/4.styles/focus-state.md

 Some users use keyboards or other devices to navigate through a page by jumping from one interactive element to the next.
 Focus states help users understand which element is currently selected and ready for interaction.

-Focus states are orange and neutral-800 to make sure they meet WCAG 2.1 Level AA [non-text contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html) on any background colour.
+Focus states are orange and neutral-800, aiming to conform to the WCAG 2.1 Level AA [non-text contrast](https://www.w3.org/WAI/WCAG21/Understanding/non-text-contrast.html) on any background colour.

 We have chosen this orange colour as it is a direct opposite of our primary colour.
 This allows all colourblind users to see a visual difference.
 Focus state styling also removes any border radius to create a bigger visual difference to surrounding elements.